Cataracts

 - Do not eat or drink anything (including coffee) 8 hours prior to surgery.

 - Any oral medicines that you normally take in the morning may be taken with a very small sip of water, on the morning of your surgery.
-All diabetics should contact their internist on how to manage their insulin on the day of surgery.
+All diabetics should contact their PCP on how to manage their insulin on the day of surgery.

 - Do not wear makeup the day of your surgery.